 Wealthfront and SigFig also both offer individual and joint taxable accounts.

 However, Wealthfront stands out with their 529 college saving and trust accounts.

 SigFig vs. Wealthfront — Cash Management

 Wealthfront offers a high yield cash account, while SigFig doesn’t.
-This high-yield account cash account doesn’t require an investment minimum, and has FDIC insurance of $1 million and doesn’t have any fees.
+This Wealthfront high-yield account cash account doesn’t require an investment minimum, and has FDIC insurance through partner banks of $2 million for individual accounts and $4 million for joint accounts – and doesn’t have any fees.
 You’ll need to deposit $1 to get started, but there are no additional requirements to maintain a free account.

 SigFig does not offer cash accounts at this time.

 SigFig vs. Wealthfront — Which is Best?
 The Takeaway